AndyRabone/HLTech/README.md

 ### Exercise Five
-Where transformation is performed in flight (ETL):
+Where transformation is performed in flight (ETL).
 In order of investigation, eliminate the following causes:
 - Observe the pipeline in a production-like environment to ascertain whether bottle necks are caused by badly performing automated tests etc rather than the data load itself.
 - Ensure any indices on the target table are being dropped prior to loading as large indices can significantly slow down DML operations.
 - Indices on source tables should be appropriately selected, and existing indices inspected for stale statistics.